Correlation-enhanced electron-phonon coupling: Applications of GW and screened hybrid functional to bismuthates, chloronitrides, and other high Tc superconductors: Bismuthates

 \subsection{Density of States}

+It was noted\cite{Meregalli} that LDA suffers large discrepancies in describing the ground state properties of the parent compounds and some lattice dynamical properties of the metallic doped compounds in comparison with experiments.
+Recently, it was shown that a screened hybrid functional such as HSE06\cite{HSE2006} largely removes the overscreening of LDA/GGA in the insulating (parent and lightly hole-doped) BaBiO$_3$ compounds and describes many of their physical properties in excellent agreement with experiments.\cite{hybrid1, hybrid2} It is however not clear if the screened hybrid functional also provides an improved description of the metallic hole-doped BaBiO$_3$ compounds.

-The HSE06 functional also describe the doped compounds better.
-We show in Fig.\ref{DOS} the calculated density of states (DOS) of an optimal doped compound Ba$_{0.62}$K$_{0.38}$BiO$_3$ using both the PBE functional and HSE06 functional, based on virtual crystal and rigid band approximation, and we compare them with the experimental ultraviolet photoemission spectra[S\onlinecite{BBO-PESS}] (UPS) of Ba$_{0.62}$K$_{0.38}$BiO$_3$.
-We note that the rigid band approximation is as good as the virtual crystal approximation since we use the experimental structure.
-There is an overall good agreement between the DOS from HSE06 calculation and experimental UPS, in particular they share roughly the same peak centered at about -3.1 eV.
-In contrast, the DOS from PBE calculation has a peak centered at about -2.2 eV.
+Here we show in Fig.\ref{DOS}(a) the calculated density of states (DOS) of an optimal doped compound Ba$_{0.62}$K$_{0.38}$BiO$_3$ using both the PBE functional and HSE06 functional in the DFT framework, and self-consistent quasiparticle GW method, based on virtual crystal approximation (VCA) and rigid band approximation (RBA), and we compare them with the experimental ultraviolet photoemission spectra[\onlinecite{BBO-PES}] (UPS) of Ba$_{0.62}$K$_{0.38}$BiO$_3$.
+We note that the difference between RBA and the VCA is small with the PBE functional therefore only the RBA result is displayed in Fig.\ref{DOS}(a).
+The HSE06 DOS is almost the same as the scQPGW DOS, and both of them have an overall good agreement with the experimental UPS, in particular they share roughly the same peak of the oxygen $2p$ states centered at about -3.1 eV.
+In contrast, the DOS from PBE calculation has a peak centered at about -2.2 eV, 0.9 eV away from the experimental position.